Popular Photography

-Popular Photography, formerly known as Popular Photography & Imaging, also called Pop Photo, is a monthly American consumer website and former magazine.
-The magazine ceased print publication in early 2017 but began publishing as a web-only magazine in June 2018.
-It officially relaunched in December 2021, before finally shutting down operations in November 2023.
+Popular Photography, briefly known as Popular Photography & Imaging, and also called Pop Photo, was a monthly American consumer website and magazine.
+Beginning publication in 1937, the magazine and website ceased publication in early 2017.
+The website relaunched in December 2021, before finally shutting down operations for a second time in November 2023.

+Popular Photography also published a yearly Photography Annual, which was published from the 1950s to the early 2000s.

 One of its most well-known editors was American photographer and writer Norman Rothschild, whom Edward Steichen once called "the man who makes rainbows."

 History

-The first issue of Popular Photography was published in 1937.
-It was based in New York City and owned by a number of companies during its lifetime, including Ziff Davis.
+Popular Photography was established in May 1937 by Ziff-Davis Publishing Company.
+Bernard George Davis, a photography enthusiast, was the original editor.

+Ziff sold off most of its magazines in 1984.
+Its consumer group, which included Popular Photography, was acquired by CBS for $362.5 million.
+The transaction brought Pop Photo and its rival American Photographer under one roof.
+The magazine celebrated its 50th anniversary with its January 1987 issue.
+The CBS Magazines unit was later sold off to its management group in 1987.
+Diamandis Communications Inc., as the new company was called, was then sold to Hachette S.A. just six months later in 1988 for $712 million.
+Diamandis remained as the United States arm of its French parent company.

-In 1989, Diamandis Communications purchased Modern Photography, a smaller rival of Popular Photography, and merged the magazines adding a circulation of between 500,000 and 689,000 at the time.
+In 1989, Diamandis Communications purchased Modern Photography, a smaller rival of Popular Photography, and merged the magazines increasing circulation to between 500,000 and 689,000.

-Diamandis was purchased by Hachette Filipacchi Media U.S. in 1988 which subsequently sold the magazine to Bonnier Corporation in 2009.
-The magazine's last publisher was Steven B. Grune and its last editor-in-chief was Miriam Leuchter.
+Popular Photography changed hands once again when Bonnier Corporation purchased five magazines from Hachette Filipacchi Media U.S. in 2009.

-In early March 2017, the magazine folded, owing to declining advertising revenues from the consumer-camera industry.
-The March/April 2017 issue was its last.
-In May 2017, Bonnier was offering to fulfill PopPhoto subscriptions by sending other magazines.
+In 2016, the magazine became a bi-monthly publication.
+In early March 2017, it folded completely due to declining advertising revenue from the consumer camera industry.
+The March/April 2017 issue was its last and circulation had fallen to 320,000.
+The website was also shut down.
+In May 2017, Bonnier was offering to fulfill Pop Photo subscriptions by sending other magazines.

-PopPhoto soft-relaunched as an online-only publication in June 2018, and officially relaunched in December 2021.
+Following the publication's shutdown, the website was relaunched in December 2021.
+However, the revival proved to be short-lived and was shut down again in November 2023.